Drive-Thru COVID-19 Vaccination Clinic Opens in San Mateo County

 People interested in being vaccinated at the drive-thru site must complete an online form to confirm eligibility.
 Registration and appointment information will be available once eligibility is confirmed.

-The clinic will open from 1 p.m. to 5 p.m. on Monday then from 9 a.m. to 5 p.m.
+The clinic was open from 1 p.m. to 5 p.m. on Monday and 9 a.m. to 5 p.m.
 Tuesday through Saturday.

 Silverfarb said the clinic is expected to continue as long as there are vaccine doses available.
 The second vaccination dose will be available in four weeks via a similar clinic.